Electrical power is vital for our day-to-day living.

-In the event of utilities failure, your service provider is responsible for reestablishing the network.
+In the event of utilities failure, your service provider is responsible for re-establishing the network.

 Who should I contact?

-ensure you have a torch with charged batteries at hand.
-Be careful of using candles as they are a fire hazard, especially during gas incidents
+Ensure you have a torch with charged batteries at hand.
+Be careful of using candles, as they are a fire hazard, especially during gas incidents.

-in the event of a water mains failure, be careful of using the tap water just after the supply has been restored.
+In the event of a water mains failure, be careful of using the tap water just after the supply has been restored.
 Contaminants may have entered the system and could take time to be flushed out.
-Always wait for your water supplier to confirm the water is safe to use
+Always wait for your water supplier to confirm the water is safe to use.

-how is your heating supplied?
 Do you have arrangements for backup heating should supplies fail during the colder months?